 Ringa Tohu Papa

-Roadmarkers use machines to apply markings to roads and surfaces such as airport runways, factory floors, car parks and sports courts.
+Roadmarkers use machines to apply markings to roads and surfaces such as car parks and sports courts.

-- Roadmarker assistants usually start on the minimum wage or a little more and progress to earn $18 an hour.
+- Roadmarker assistants usually earn between minimum wage and a little more.

-- Skilled roadmarkers, known as operators, usually earn between $19 and $35 an hour.
+- Skilled roadmarkers, known as operators, can earn up to $40 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information